Jaijai1019/ucc_carelogs/README.md

 # UCC_carelogs

+> [!UCC_carelogs]
-A modern web application built with Next.js and React.
+> A modern web application built with Next.js and React.
 This project leverages a robust tech stack designed for high performance, scalable UI development, and robust type safety.

 ##  Tech Stack & Features